 Today, political debates have become deeply mingled with conspiracy theories.
 While you may or may not subscribe to these, there’s no denying that the American government has approved some questionable projects in the past.
-The CIA’s MKUltra is probably one of the best and most notorious examples.
+The CIA’s Project MKUltra is probably one of the best and most notorious examples.
 From the early 1950s, both the American government and the general public became fascinated with the idea of mind control.
 The term “brainwashing” entered the public vernacular and was sensationalized in the newspaper media, while books and films like The Manchurian Candidate dealt with it as a theme.
 Behind closed doors, the American intelligence apparatus quietly spent years conducting sinister experiments involving sensory deprivation, isolation, hypnosis, electro-shock, and drugs such as LSD.

 Project MKUltra and the Rise of the “Black Sorcerer”

 Several factors led to widespread experimentation on the human mind during the 1950s and 1960s.
-In the wake of the Korean war, several American POWs either refused to return home or made confessions to crimes like germ warfare.
+In the wake of the Korean war, a number of American POWs either refused to return home or made confessions to crimes like germ warfare.
 It seemed that during their imprisonment, they had been indoctrinated by their captors somehow.
 Along with this, there were rumours spreading about Soviet experimentation with mind control involving the fairly new psychedelic, LSD.

 The human mind became a battleground in the eyes of the United States government.
 How could they counter the possibility of American GIs being coerced into shifting their personal ideologies?
 Could they find ways to inflict these mind control effects on their own adversaries?

-1949 saw the advancement of “Project Bluebird”, a precursor to MKUltra that explored mind-control by administering drugs to American citizens — usually in penitentiaries or in psychiatric hospitals.
+1949 saw the advancement of “Project Bluebird”, a precursor to MKUltra that explored mind-control by administering drugs to American citizens — usually in penitentiaries or psychiatric hospitals.
 This led in turn to “Operation Artichoke” in 1951, in which researchers sought a “truth serum”.
 Finally, in 1953, the CIA’s “Project MKUltra” began.
 It would last several years and see countless human rights violations take place (literally, the full scope of these is still unknown).
 At the centre of this project was chemist Sydney Gottlieb, nicknamed the “Black Sorcerer” because of his ruthlessness and efficacy.
-If that name sounds like a little much, even after the mind control experiments, bear in mind that he also invented poisonous toothpaste, exploding seashells, and other comically villainous contraptions for the CIA to use against Fidel Castro.
+If that name sounds like a little much, even considering the mind control experiments, bear in mind that he also invented poisonous toothpaste, exploding seashells, and other comically villainous contraptions for the CIA to use against Fidel Castro.

 The mind control experiments took place both at home in North America and abroad.
 In Japan, Germany, and the Philippines, American-run prisons ran tests on prisoners with relatively little oversight.
 Suspected enemy operatives could be grabbed right off the street.
-In the U.S. itself, covert tests were performed in prisons, hospitals, psychiatric institutes and even within the CIA on unsuspecting operatives.
+In the U.S. itself, covert tests were performed in prisons, hospitals, psychiatric institutions and even within the CIA on unsuspecting operatives.

 The goals of the program included:

-- Replacing memories with false memories
+- Replacing real memories with false memories

 - Embedding hidden messages into the minds of operatives